 - Epigenesis –the interplay of inner and outer worlds [more] The developing organism reflects an “essential tension” that evokes flow it is always in motion.
 Creativity is coping with change: innovations in evolution and everyday life: nature and nurture of creativity and intuition as a balance of conscious and nonconscious cognition

 - EVOLUTION.
 The “ultimate” causation of art and aesthetic experience CHANGE between generations as organisms deploy the legacy of past generations in their current environment and undertake transmission of biologically relevant information to subsequent generations. . [evolution in A&O] Consciousness? the protean nature of consciousness, and the essential tension driving the dynamic reciprocity of apparent dualities.
 Prefigurements of art in other species (including children).

-DYSFUNCTION.
+- DYSFUNCTION.
 Sometimes the cerebral symphony hits a sour note — but to some degree, we are all “abnormal” [more].
 Like consciousness, the pursuit of order and the cosmic harmony can be thrilling … sublime [more] Read Scholl’s, “Nobody is Normal”

 RESPONSIBILITIES and GRADING

 (a) participation in class discussions and “open diary” quizzes and “check-in’s” (responses to questions based upon whatever notes you have in your class diary or journal [more on journals])

 (b) the six best six brief “reports” and “check-in’s” developed from the exercise and assignments list.

 (c) an individual term project including (1) oral presentation (including Powerpoint or demonstration) and (2) paper to be submitted at the conclusion of the semester.
 Visit ART & ORGANSM – PRESENTATIONS and PAPERS – RESOURCES